Entangled subspaces and generic local state discrimination with pre-shared entanglement: Preliminaries

-We use projective notation throughout most of this work.
-In particular, we define a \textit{projective $n-1$ plane} (or alternatively, a \textit{projective linear subspace of dimension $n-1$}) in $\proj \V$ to be the projectivization of an $n$-dimensional linear subspace of $\V$.
-By convention, a projective linear subspace has dimension one less than its affine cone.
-For example, if $\{v_1,\dots, v_n\} \subseteq \V$ is linearly independent, then $\dim\spn \{v_1,\dots, v_n\} =n$, and $\dim\spn\{[v_1],\dots, [v_n]\}=n-1$.
-As a result, the numbers we present as the maximum dimension of a (projective) entangled subspace will be one less than the numbers presented in previous works (e.g. \cite{Parthasarathy:2004aa,Cubitt_2008}), which used affine notation.
+By convention, a projective linear subspace has dimension one less than the corresponding non-projective subspace (after all, we regard a $1$-dimensional line $\spn\{v\} \subseteq \V$ as a single point $[v] \in \proj \V$).
+For this reason, a \textit{projective $(n-1)$-plane} (or alternatively, a \textit{projective linear subspace of dimension $n-1$}) in $\proj \V$ is the projectivization of an $n$-dimensional linear subspace of $\V$.
+Similarly, we use the shorthand $\proj^{D}=\proj(\complex^{D+1})$, with the understanding that this is a projective $D$-dimensional space.

-Let $\braket{\cdot}{\cdot}: \V \times \V \rightarrow \complex$ be the standard Hermitian inner product given by ${\braket{u}{v}=u^* v}$, where $(\cdot)^*$ denotes the conjugate transpose.
-Let $\Sp(\V) \subseteq \V$ denote the unit sphere of $\V$ with respect to the inner product $\braket{\cdot}{\cdot}$.
-In quantum physics, the unit sphere modulo complex phase represents the pure quantum states of $\V$.
-Crucially, we identify $\proj \V$ with the set of pure quantum states in $\V$ under the canonical bijection which identifies a 1-dimensional linear subspace with the equivalence class of unit vectors in that subspace.
-This is a useful identification, as it allows us to regard certain sets of pure quantum states as algebraic varieties, and study them using the machinery of algebraic geometry.
-For brevity, we will refer to pure quantum states simply as ``states,'' and we will refer to mixed quantum states (defined and treated only in Section~\ref{sec:witnesses}) as ``mixed states.''
+As a result of considering projective subspaces instead of non-projective ones, the numbers that we present as the maximum dimension of a (projective) entangled subspace will be one less than the numbers presented in previous works (e.g., \cite{Parthasarathy:2004aa,Cubitt_2008}). \end{itemize}

+We can also projectivize a set $Z \subseteq \V$ even if it is just an affine cone (i.e., closed under multiplication by complex scalars), rather than a linear subspace.
+In this case, the projectivization $\check{Z}$ is still given by Equation~\eqref{eq:projectivize}, but we note that it will no longer necessarily be a (projective) subspace---it will just be a set, potentially with no additional structure.
+Conversely, given a subset $X \subseteq \proj \V$, we define $\hat{X} \subseteq \V$ to be the affine cone over $X$: